-We do not consider here the possibility of storing mechanical energy in kinetic form so all balances are carried out at engine stop.
+We do not consider here the possibility of storing mechanical energy in kinetic form, so all balances are carried out at engine stop.
 For the sake of simplicity, mechanical dissipation is neglected.
 Thus the forces and torque that appear are the potential exchanges with mechanical systems.
 For example the bearings of the shaft are already considered as components that are external to electromechanical processes.

 Figure 1